avnithv/avnithv-github.io/lesson1.md

 The Not operator changes `True` into `False` and vice versa.
 The And operator gives `True` if both booleans are `True` and `False` otherwise.
 The Or operator gives `True` if at least one of the booleans is `True` and `False` otherwise.

 ## Comparison Operations
 Sometimes, you need to compare two pieces of data to find their relationship.
-Comparison operators return a boolean variable that indicates if two pieces of data are related in a certian way.
+Comparison operators return a boolean variable that indicates if two pieces of data are related in a certain way.
 The basic ones are listed below:
 - Equal to: `==`
 - Not equal to: `!=`
 - Greater than: `>`